secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-guide/index.html.md

 1. Click on the Coupa (Prod) button.
    - A new tab should open with your user logged in.

-> If you need access to Coupa, please open an [Access Request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new).
+> If your job function requires you to submit purchase requests, please submit an [Access Request](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new) for Coupa.

 ## How to use Coupa